JaTiToTo/Listify/README.md

 # Listify
-Create Spotify playlists based on your preferences like BPM, amount of lyrics, language etc
+Create Spotify playlists based on your preferences like BPM, amount of lyrics, language etc.